Mute-Publishing/corpus-mute/README.md

 We are organised as a working group.
 If you would like to join the working group please check out the [Matrix chat room](https://matrix.to/#/!vwnrbVJtXLkdKAuMCt:matrix.org?via=matrix.org), or join the weekly open meeting to find out more, or get in contact — email: simon@metamute.org.

-Training and skilling provided in the following: Editorial style guides; documentation; data modelling; publishing pipelines; PID and schema use; Wikidata, Wikicommons, WikiSource and OpenRefine; using knowledge graph; linked open data; AI LLM RAG; data science processes and tooling, using Jupyter Notebooks; text and data mining (TDM); Git; Python; CSS Paged Media; digital soverienty design; and IDE use.
+Training and skilling provided in the following: Cataloguing, editorial style guides; documentation; and the Wikimedia serivces suite.

 Example tasks: Image cataloging on Wikimedia Commons; DOI minting using Datacite; publication cataloging in Wikidata; data model creation for magazine issues; and article processing.